danny00747/tfe-report/src/09_security.md

 To limit what a user can do, the latter has to be authenticated through a set of credentials verification process.
 Once successfully authenticated, the user's role is retrieved from the HTTP Authorization header.

-Within this application, roles are created for various user types (e.g., admin or user and anonymous).
+Within this application, roles are created for various user types (e.g., admin, user and anonymous).
 The permission to perform certain transactions or access a particular route, a specific role is needed.
-For instance, a user with a role of an `admin` is granted the permission to create, update, read, and delete any profile, whereas a user with a role of a `user` is given access to read & update his own profile.
+For instance, a user with a role of an `admin` is granted the permission to create, update, read, and delete any profile, whereas a user with a role of a `user` is given access to read & update their own profile.

 \begin{figure}[H]
 \centering